Bayesian Self-Calibration and Parametric Channel Estimation for 6G Antenna Arrays: Statistical Evaluation

 \section{Statistical Evaluation}

-We have applied our algorithm to synthetic data generated for a uniform linear array with $P=4$ antenna elements, spaced with $\frac{c}{2f_{\text{c}}}$ (i.e., half-wavelength), and a bandwidth of $1$ GHz.
-To evaluate the performance, both with and without the calibration weight update, we emulate a missing calibration update by setting the prior variance of the weights to a very low value ($\sigma_{w_p}^2 = 10^{-8}$).
-The simulated weights are drawn from a complex normal distribution $\bm{w} \sim \text{CN}(1, \sigma_{\text{w,sim}}^2)$.
-For each value of $\sigma_{\text{w,sim}}^2$, we generated $100$ different deviation weight vectors $\bm{w}$.
-The synthetic measurement data was generated from $K=3$ well-separated MPCs with high component SNRs, i.e., $40$~dB, $38$~dB and $35$~dB, demonstrating that integrated calibration improves channel parameter estimation when antenna element imperfections are present.
+We have applied our algorithm to synthetic data generated for a uniform linear array with $P=4$ antenna elements, spaced with $\frac{c}{2f_{\text{c}}}$ (i.e., half-wavelength), and a bandwidth of $2$ GHz.
+We compare our algorithm to a VSBL channel estimation algorithm without calibration.
+This algorithm is obtained by assuming a very low prior variance of the calibration weights $\sigma^2_{\text{w},p}=10^{-8}$ in the update step of the weights (Line 15 in Algorithm~ \ref{alg:parameter_estimation}), effectively disabling their estimation.
+As further benchmark we also include an ``optimal'' variant which is given the true calibration weights instead of estimating them.
+The synthetic measurement data is generated from $K=3$ well-separated MPCs with high component SNRs, i.e., $40$~dB, $38$~dB and $35$~dB, demonstrating that integrated calibration improves channel parameter estimation when antenna element imperfections are present.

-To quantify the performance, we evaluate the estimated parameters $\hat{\bm{\tau}}$, $\hat{\bm{\varphi}}$, and $\hat{\bm{w}}$, with delays normalized to equivalent distances $\hat{\bm{\tau}}_d = c / \hat{\bm{\tau}}$.
-The mean OSPA metric \cite{SchVoVo:TSP2008} was employed for $\hat{\bm{\tau}_d}$ and $\hat{\bm{\varphi}}$ to account for cardinality errors that occur in the presence of complex weight deviations.
-The cutoff parameters were set to $0.05$ m for delays and $10^\circ$ for angles.
-These cutoff values are approximately 100 times larger than the RMSE obtained without any weight deviations.
-For the weights themselves, the RMSE metric was used to evaluate gain and phase estimations.
-In the case without calibration, the RMSE was computed relative to $\hat{w}_p = 1$, thereby reflecting the maximum deviation in the absence of any weight estimation.